Reasons Why Your Milk Supply Might Decrease

 For extra support, join the In Shape Mummy Breastfeeding Support Group on Facebook.

-Fast Track Your Results with the In Shape Mummy Health Shake
+Get Results with the In Shape Mummy Health Shake for Breastfeeding Mums

 Many Busy Mums don't have time to cook health food and exercise ALL the time.

 Great news!
-Now you can Fast Track Getting In Shape with our Quick, Easy and Delicious Superfood Meal Replacement, the In Shape Mummy Health Shake for Breastfeeding Mums.
+Now you can Get In Shape with our Quick, Easy and Delicious Superfood Meal Replacement, the In Shape Mummy Health Shake for Breastfeeding Mums.

 100% Breastfeeding & Vegan Friendly.
 Contains NO Artificial Nasties, NO Soy, NO Dairy, NO Gluten & NO Caffeine.
 Made in Australia.